 According to Oklahoma law, a caregiver must be a family member or assistant who regularly looks after the medical marijuana patient for whom they are applying to be a caregiver.
 The Physician Recommendation Form attached to the patient’s application must include certification of their need for a caregiver to apply.

 No current Oklahoma law authorizes a student to use, possess, and/or self-administer medical marijuana on school property.

 Connect with a licensed physician online in minutes.

 Yes, telemedicine is legal in Oklahoma, and you can get certified for cannabis online.

 Oklahoma has medical marijuana reciprocity and recognizes medical marijuana cards from out-of-state.
 So, suppose you have a valid MMJ card from Arizona, California, or any other state with a functioning medical marijuana or cannabis I.D. program.
 In that case, it is recognized as valid in Oklahoma!
 However, it is wise to call ahead to see if you can purchase at a dispensary.

 An Oklahoma medical marijuana card is valid in other states with reciprocity.

 The following states accept or recognize out-of-state medical marijuana cards:

-Employers are still within their rights to test employees in Oklahoma for marijuana, regardless of cardholder status.
+Employers still have the right to test Oklahoma employees for marijuana, regardless of cardholder status.
 Nothing in the state medical marijuana law limits an employer’s right to test for marijuana and/or its metabolites.

-Cannabis in Oklahoma must be tested for cannabinoid content, mold, metals, pesticides or other contaminants.
-Cannabis products are tested by third-party labs.
+Cannabis in Oklahoma must be tested for cannabinoid content, mold, metals, pesticides, or other contaminants.
+Third-party labs test cannabis products.